 If it’s possible to safely expose your skin to more natural sunlight, without the risk of burning, then this is nature’s way of “supplementing” your vitamin D. In summertime, just 30 minutes in the sun with your forearms or legs exposed is probably enough to provide you with all the vitamin D you need.
 However, be aware that cloud, sunscreen and clothing will all increase the amount of time you need outside.

 💡 Remember!
 Sitting inside a sunny window doesn't work because windows filter out the UV light that we need to create vitamin D.

 Equally, if you can, add in vitamin D rich foods to your diet like egg yolk, oily fish, red meat or mushrooms, then you should.
 However, this might not be possible and is still likely to only be a small percentage of what you need.

 However, there is more you can do…

 To make a well-informed decision about if and how you should be supplementing, you really need to know your vitamin D level.
 If you are worried that you might have low vitamin D levels, you should speak to your GP who may arrange a test which measures your vitamin D from a blood sample.
 If you can’t get a test from your GP, you can also arrange your own.

-There are a number of private suppliers of vitamin D tests in the UK which cost around £35.
-Medichecks are currently offering a discount off their standard price available here.
+There are a number of private suppliers of vitamin D tests in the UK which cost around £35, such as Medichecks which you can purchase here.